FazioNico/dDrive/README.md

 ### Cryptography Access Control: lit Protocol

-dDrive use lit Protocol to encrypt datas saving to IPFS and manage access control datas too enable users to share mediafile with other users have supported blockain wallet address.
+dDrive use lit Protocol to encrypt datas saving to IPFS and manage access control datas to enable users to share mediafile with other users have supported blockain wallet address.

 <details>
   <summary><b>Click to toggle contents of `code` implementaion</b></summary>